mattunderscorechampion/tree-root/README.md

 ##Simple Collection

 I have created a SimpleCollection extending Iterable.
-I had intended to reply on the Collections API for this and for a time considered returning an Iterable to represent the children.
-However I found that I wanted to iterate over the children without nulls and occasionally with nulls to represent the empty branches.
+I had intended to rely on the Collections API for this and for a time considered returning an Iterable to represent the children.
+All the interfaces of the Collections API expose mutator methods, which is undesirable.
+I generally want to iterate over the children without nulls however nulls are occasionally needed to represent the empty branches.

 The SimpleCollection provides a pair of methods for getting iterators and a pair of methods for getting some idea of the size of the collection.
 It does not provide indexed access to its elements or methods for modifying the collection,